Join the Infectious Disease Discussion Forum

 Sanjeet Singh Dadwal, M.D.
 (City of Hope National Medical Center)

 Maheen Abidi, M.D., (University of Colorado Denver)

 Kate Mullane, DO, Pharm D, FIDSA, FAST, (University of Chicago)

 Join the Transplant Infectious Diseases Special Interest Group

-In addition, members have opportunities to be involved in the annual meeting through plenary sessions, oral abstract sessions and poster presentations, and to serve on different ASBMT committees.
+In addition, members have opportunities to be involved in the annual meeting through plenary sessions, oral abstract sessions and poster presentations, and to serve on different ASTCT committees.

 How You Can Join

-Membership is open to any ASBMT member; those most likely to join include national and international health care professionals with interest in infectious diseases in HCT recipients.
+Membership is open to any ASTCT member; those most likely to join include national and international health care professionals with interest in infectious diseases in HCT recipients.
 This includes:

 - Physician assistants

 - Nurse practitioners